-This might not have happened if the Facebook executives paid attention to what Steve Jobs said eight years ago in 2010.
+This might not have happened had the Facebook executives paid attention to what Steve Jobs said eight years ago in 2010.
 The former CEO of Apple tried to warn Zuckerberg about Facebook privacy issues in 2010.
 At The Wall Street Journal’s AllThingsD conference, a noted journalist Walt Mossberg asked Jobs his opinion on the privacy issues around Facebook and Google and whether Silicon Valley looks at privacy differently than the rest of the world.
-Back then Facebook had adjusted its privacy controls after being criticized for forcing users to share data and Google was accused of recording Wi-Fi private information.
+Back then, Facebook had adjusted its privacy controls after being criticized for forcing users to share data and Google was accused of recording Wi-Fi private information.

 Zuckerberg was in the audience and was waiting to be interviewed when Jobs answered to it.